-If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through our Official Channel before going any further.
+If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through our official channel (see below)l before going any further.

-To encourage vulnerability research and to avoid any confusion between good-faith hacking and malicious attack, we ask that you:
+To encourage vulnerability research and to avoid any confusion between good-faith hacking and malicious attacks, we ask that you:

 - Perform testing only on in-scope systems, and respect systems and activities which are out-of-scope.